tamiresbeltrao/Income-Inequality-BR/README.md

 ## Data Source

 - Selected columns from the official Brazilian National Census from 2010.
-- 4500 observations concerning Brazilian cities.
+- Cross-sectional data set with 4500 observations of Brazilian cities.

 ## Methods